-Anaphylaxis is the most serious reaction.
-If anaphylactic shock sets in, a person’s blood pressure drops, airways constrict, the heart rate accelerates, and the pulse becomes weak.
+Anaphylaxis is the most serious reaction and can be life-threatening.
+If anaphylactic shock occurs, a person’s blood pressure drops, airways constrict, the heart rate accelerates, and the pulse becomes weak.
 Severe nausea and vomiting can also result.
-A 911 call is vital if someone appears to go into anaphylaxis.
+Call 911 immediately if someone appears to be experiencing anaphylaxis.

-If someone has been diagnosed with a peanut allergy, he or she should carry an automatic epinephrine (EpiPen) injector when going out.
+If someone has been diagnosed with a peanut allergy, he or she should carry an automatic epinephrine injector (EpiPen) when going out.
+Epinephrine is a key medication used in the treatment of anaphylaxis.
 The device should also be in easy reach at home.
 Sometimes exposure to peanuts or peanut products in the air is enough to produce a reaction.

 Usually, a peanut allergy is diagnosed within the first two years of life.
-Depending on exposure, the allergy may not present itself until much later.
+However, depending on exposure, the allergy may not present itself until much later.
 If you suspect that your child has a peanut allergy, be sure to see an allergist for testing.
-A simple skin prick that deposits a tiny amount of peanut fluid under the skin is usually all that’s required.
-A positive or negative result will occur within a few minutes.

-If you are not allergic to peanuts, you should feel safe consuming them during pregnancy.
+If you’re not allergic to peanuts, you should feel safe consuming them during pregnancy.
 If you do have an allergy to peanuts or any food, you should avoid them at all times.
 Remember that peanuts may be hiding in a variety of foods, including:

 - Asian cuisine